 Note that the methods below are not supported by Flight1.

-Unfortunately these operating systems are now too old and Microsoft does not support the newer TLS 1.1 or 1.2 protocols on them.
+Unfortunately these operating systems are now too old and Microsoft does not support the newer 1.2 protocol on them.
 Use the following at your own risk as Flight1 does not endorse this method: We located this post that may provide a workaround.

-Another option is to try the license transfer process if you have access to a secondary Windows 7 or later PC.
+Another (unsupported) option for products using the clasic Flight1 Wrapper is to try the license transfer process.
+Access to a secondary Windows 7 or later PC is required.